 The government makes decisions about funding for SKEs, and the relevant subjects to be offered each year.
 The current SKE directory is available here.

-Subject knowledge enhancement courses are perfect for you if you are applying for teacher training in Biology, Chemistry, English, French, German, Maths, Physics or Spanish and either your degree is not subject-specific or you lack confidence in your subject.
+Subject knowledge enhancement courses are perfect for you if you are applying for teacher training in Biology, Chemistry, English, French, Geography, German, Maths, Physics or Spanish and either your degree is not subject-specific or you lack confidence in your subject.
 Some courses are available to complete online, others through distance or face to face learning.

 SKE courses are fully funded if required as a condition of your PGCE offer, so you won’t have to pay any tuition fees and you may be entitled to bursaries available to support you whilst you complete your SKE.

 A short SKE is designed to refresh knowledge or boost confidence in your subject area.